Get,

 Based on my experience, I highly recommend incorporating ajwain into your daily diet routine.
 Other than its culinary uses, a protein present in ajwain has the potential to stop calcium oxalate buildup and may serve as the basis to alleviate the occurence of kidney stones.

-Dr. Siddharth Gupta, MD
+Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Potential Uses of Ajvain:
+Potential Uses of Ajvain

-Potential uses of ajvain for digestion:
+1. Potential uses of ajvain for digestion

 Ajvain might help reduce irregular pains of the intestines and stomach in both adults and children.
 Taking ajvain with common salt and warm water may relieve any colicky (sharp pain in the intestines) pain due to gas accumulation, indigestion, and infections in the intestine.
 Ajvain might be taken with buttermilk to relieve digestion-related problems.
 Consult your doctor before taking it for any condition.1

-Potential uses of ajvain for respiratory problems:
+2. Potential uses of ajvain for respiratory problems

 A mixture of ajwain and ginger might be prescribed by your doctor in cases of chronic bronchitis and asthma.
 This mixture might help expel mucous and may improve the symptoms of chronic bronchitis and asthma.
 It might also be helpful for chronic colds and cough.
 Consuming warm water after chewing ajvain might help reduce cough.
 Chewing betel leaf with ajvain might help with dry cough.
 It is, however essential to consult your doctor before taking it for these conditions.1

-Potential uses of ajvain for diabetes:
+3. Potential uses of ajvain for diabetes

 Ajvain seeds might be helpful for diabetes.
 Powdered neem leaves might be taken with warm milk along with powdered ajvain and cumin seeds.
 This combination might help in reducing blood sugar levels.
 However, it is essential to consult your physician before taking this.
 Moreover, a condition like diabetes must be diagnosed and treated by a doctor.[1]

-Potential uses of ajvain for migraine:
+4. Potential uses of ajvain for migraine

 Smelling ajvain seeds wrapped in a tissue might help in dealing with migraines.
 Ajvain seeds may also be burnt and inhaled to deal with other problems related to the head.4 However, such effects need to be proved by further research.
 Moreover, it is essential to consult a doctor before using ajvain for any apparent health benefits.

-Potential uses of ajvain for arthritis:
+5. Potential uses of ajvain for arthritis

 Ajvain seed oil might be helpful for pain related to arthritis.
 This oil might be used for massage in the affected joints regularly to alleviate pain in rheumatic arthritis.4 Kindly consult a doctor before using it.

-Potential uses of ajvain for diarrhoea:
+6. Potential uses of ajvain for diarrhoea

 Consuming ajvain seeds might be a natural way to help deal with diarrhoea or dysentery.
 A handful of ajvain seeds may be boiled and taken in a glass of water.
 This mixture can be cooled and consumed for diarrhoea.4 However, such effects need to be ascertained by further research.